meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-10-01-deploy-a-meteor-app-into-a-server-or-a-vm.md

 summery: "In this section, I'll show you how to deploy your Meteor application into a server from AWS Ec2, Digital Ocean or from any other cloud provider."
 ---

-In this section, I'll show you how to deploy your Meteor application into a server from AWS Ec2, Digital Ocean or from any other cloud provider.
+In this section, I'll show you how to deploy your Meteor application into a server from [AWS EC2](http://aws.amazon.com/ec2/), [Digital Ocean](https://digitalocean.com/) or from any other cloud provider.

 ## The Easiest Way